ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 Line 18: extension=.fasta <-- Change "fasta" to the extension used in your fasta file (usually fna, faa, fa, or fasta)

-If you want to run on CDS or proteins you will have to change line 33 as well:\n
+If you want to run on CDS or proteins you will have to change line 33 as well:<br/>
-CDS: --itype genome -> --itype CDS --translate (--translate is optional, but should be faster)\n
+CDS: --itype genome -> --itype CDS --translate (--translate is optional, but should be faster)<br/>
 Proteins: --itype genome -> --itype proteins

 If all variables are correct, just run the script using "sbatch KEGGstand.slurm"